 Previous research related to the role of Islamic financial institutions for economic growth mostly focused on Islamic banks including, the role of Islamic banks for economic growth (El-Galfy & Khiyar, 2012; Johnson, 2013; Abduh & Azmi Omar, 2012; Imam & Kpodar, 2016).
 Meanwhile, the existing literature on digital financial technology in Islamic financial institutions has been discussed in several previous kinds of literature.
-From studies that discuss Islamic financial institutions and financial technology including (Rusydiana, 2018; Muhamad Mujahidin, 2019; Arvian Firmansyah & Anwar, 2019).
-In brief, a study discussing the role of Islamic financial institutions for economic growth in the digital age has not been taken as an object of research.
+From studies that discuss Islamic financial institutions and financial technology including (Rusydiana, 2018; 1) 1 that discussing the role of Islamic financial institutions for economic growth in the digital age has not been taken as an object of research.